 Any offer of employment by Boston College will be subject to the receipt of satisfactory references.

 Please ensure that you have contacted your referees and they are willing and available to provide you a reference before you submit their name.
 One of your referees must be your current or most recent employer.

 If your employment history shows evidence that it has involved working with children, young people or vulnerable adults, then you must include this employer as your second referee.
 If there are more than one, you must list them all as referees.
 Alternatively, if this is not the case the second referee should ideally know you in a work capacity, and not include neighbours or relatives.

 All Boston College application forms received on time are considered by a shortlisting panel.
 Only those who have demonstrated that they meet the essential criteria, competencies and desirable criteria (if appropriate) will be invited along to interview.

-If you are selected as a shortlisted candidate, you will need to bring along your completed Disclosure and Barring Service (DBS) form and supporting documentation with you on the day of your interview.
-It is important to note that newly appointed staff will not be able to commence duties until DBS clearance is received by the College.
+If you are selected as a shortlisted candidate, you will need to bring along your ID documentation and qualification certificates with you on the day of your interview.
+It is important to note that newly appointed staff will not be able to commence duties until DBS clearance, satisfactory references, medical clearance & Safeguarding and Prevent online training certificates are received by the College.